snowdj/en-1/_posts/2012-03-19-sentiment-analysi-with-python.markdown

 	print('Total accuracy: %f%% (%d/20).' % (accuracy / total * 100, accuracy))
     # 0.8

 Of course, this is only the starting point.
-In the future, I will use the same data set, to so how to do it in R using naive bayes and beyond.
+In the future, I will use the same data set, to so how to do it in R using naive Bayes and beyond.